 It can be a daunting prospect buying a home in Spain.
-David Comber, Senior Trader at Smart Currency Exchange, has helped thousands of people to buy their property in Spain successfully.
+A Place in the Sun Currency has helped thousands of people to buy their property in Spain successfully.
 Here is his checklist of the main costs involved and the different elements you need to be aware of to buy safely.

 What costs are involved in buying a property in Spain?